perpetualgrimace/v5.jamesferrell.me/content/3-about/default.en.md

 Text:

-## Thanks for stopping by
+## About me

 I'm (link: https://www.invisionapp.com/blog/t-shaped-designers/ text: T-shaped), or (link: http://bradfrost.com/blog/post/job-title-its-complicated/ text: mortar), or (link: https://www.toptal.com/designers/visual/multidisciplinary-design text: multidisciplinary) — pick your favorite.
 If you have a problem, I can solve it.
-Or if you just want to talk about music or retro video games, I'm happy to do that too. (link: contact text: Contact me class: link-arrow)
+Or if you just want to talk about music or retro video games, I'm happy to do that too. (link: contact text: Contact me class: link-arrow epsilon)

 ----